o9q8zby3q9u98iw/my-bookshelf/README.md

 # My Minimalist Bookshelf & Portfolio

 A clean, lightning-fast personal website featuring a dynamic bookshelf, a glassmorphism contact form, and an AI-powered summary integration.
-Built with vanilla HTML/CSS/JS and powered by a serverless Cloudflare + Google Sheets backend.
+Built with vanilla HTML/CSS/JS and powered by a serverless Cloudflare + Google Sheets backend, allowing you to use a simple Google Sheet as a personal book tracker that automatically updates your live website.

 ## 🚀 Features
-* **Dynamic Bookshelf:** Loads books live from a Google Sheet.
+* **Live Book Tracker Integration:** Use a Google Sheet to track your reading list.
+Any book you add to the spreadsheet automatically and instantly updates on your live website.
 * **Smart Sorting & Searching:** Filter by title or author instantly entirely client-side.
 * **AI Integration:** One-click ChatGPT prompts for book summaries.
 * **Serverless Contact Form:** Sends messages straight to your email/sheet.